myersw12/wimax_ldpc_lib/README.md

 encoded_data_file: File to read the encoded data from.
 decoded_data_file: File to write decoded data to.
 ```
 The throughput of the decoder is increased using openmp threading.
-For certain code rate/number of error combinations (particularly for the 5/6th rate), this can result in concurrency problems.
-In the case of the 5/6th rate code, it has to do with the decreased number of rows in the base matrix.
-Currently the best solution is to reduce the number of threads to 1 or trade BER performance for speed.
+Parallelization is performed at the LDPC frame level making this ideal for bursts that contain multiple LDPC frames.
+This approach eliminates the concurrency issues found when parallelization is performed at the Check Node level.

 ## Tools